ReactiumCore/Reactium-GraphQL-Plugin/readme.md

 # Reactium GraphQL Plugin

-Provides an Apollo GraphQL client on Reactium.GraphQL singleton in Reactium project.
+Provides an Apollo GraphQL client to your Reactium project.

 ## About this Repository
 This repository is a mono-style repo (for publishing the @reactium/graphql Reactium module to the Reactium registry), but it's also a Reactium project itself, complete with an example deno GraphQL server and a Reactium example front-end that uses the @reactium/graphql module.